 Methods: The study included consecutive patients with acute PE who received systemic thrombolysis in the RIETE registry.
 We used multivariable logistic regression analysis to create a risk score to predict 30-day major bleeding episodes.
 We externally validated the risk score in patients from the COMMAND VTE registry.
-We also compared the newly created risk score against the Kuijer and RIETE scores.
+In addition, we compared the newly created risk score against the Kuijer and RIETE scores.

-Results: Multivariable logistic regression identified four predictors for major bleeding: recent major Bleeding (3 points), Age >75 years (1 point), active Cancer (1 point), and Syncope (1 point) (BACS).
-Among 1,172 patients receiving thrombolytic therapy in RIETE, 446 (38%) were classified as having low-risk (none of the variables present, 0 points) of major bleeding according to the BACS score, and the overall 30-day major bleeding rate of this group was 2.9% (95% CI, 1.6 to 4.9%), compared with 44% (95% CI, 14 to 79%) in the high-risk group (>3 points).
-In the validation cohort, 51% (149/290) of patients were classified as having low-risk, and the overall 30-day major bleeding rate of this group was 1.3%.
-In RIETE, the 30-day major bleeding event rates in the Kuijer and RIETE low-risk stratum were 5.3% and 4.4%, respectively.
+Results: Multivariable logistic regression identified four predictors for major bleeding: recent major bleeding (3 points), age >75 years (1 point), active cancer (1 point) and syncope (1 point) (BACS).
+Among 1172 patients receiving thrombolytic therapy in RIETE, 446 (38%) were classified as having low risk (none of the variables present, 0 points) of major bleeding according to the BACS score, and the overall 30-day major bleeding rate of this group was 2.9% (95% CI 1.6-4.9%), compared with 44% (95% CI 14-79%) in the high-risk group (>3 points).
+In the validation cohort, 51% (149 out of 290) of patients were classified as having low risk, and the overall 30-day major bleeding rate of this group was 1.3%.
+In RIETE, the 30-day major bleeding event rates in the Kuijer and RIETE low-risk strata were 5.3% and 4.4%, respectively.
 Conclusions: The BACS score is an easily applicable aid for prediction of the risk of major bleeding in the population of PE patients who receive systemic thrombolysis.